ShopFiberOptic Blog

 Mechanical Splice vs Fusion Splice: Which Should You Use?

-Micro Cable vs Standard Fiber: When Density Matters
+Micro Cable vs Standard Fiber: When Density Matters | ShopFiberOptic

 Micro cable lets you blow 432 fibers into a 13mm duct.
 Compare micro cable to standard loose tube on diameter, cost, fiber count, and installation method.

-Mini OTDR vs Full-Featured OTDR
+Mini OTDR vs Full-Featured OTDR: Which Should You Buy

 MPO/MTP Cleaning Best Practices for Field Techs